 If you are in possession of a luxury watch that was gifted or purchased on the second-hand market, it can be difficult to ascertain its authenticity.
 Counterfeiters are becoming increasingly skilled at produci...

-3 Easy Tests to spot a fake diamondAugust 18, 2017 - Diamond Articles
+How to spot a fake diamond: 3 easy testsAugust 18, 2017 - Diamond Articles

-After establishing whether your diamond is real or fake, a trained gemologist will also establish what kind of diamond you own.
+After establishing that your diamond is real, a trained gemologist will also establish what kind of diamond you own.
 This could be a:

 - Natural diamond